 - Exterior trim

-It also might include things you haven’t thought about:
+Your budget also might include things you haven’t thought about:

 - Design consultants (surveyors, structural engineer, energy engineer, etc)